About Our Work

 Long-term memories are thought to be mediated by changes in synapse numbers and synapse properties in defined neural circuits.
 How these changes are effected, however, remains unclear.
 Our laboratory is using our expertise in the molecular definition of synapses and in monitoring synaptic connections for a better understanding of how synapse modifications mediate learning and memory.
 Our focus here is not on specific circuits, but on defining the molecular changes that are generally required for learning long-term memories and how they relate to synapses, using again a broad range of techniques that include single-cell RNAseq, imaging, behavior, and protein chemistry.

-In a second line of research, our laboratory addresses the question of how neurodegenerative disorders cause a loss of synapses.
-This work focuses on ApoE and on APP, two proteins that are genetically linked to Alzheimer’s disease and other neurodegenerative disorders.
+In extension of our work on synapses, we also examine how neurodegenerative disorders cause a loss of synapses.
+Here, we focus on ApoE and on APP, two proteins that are genetically linked to Alzheimer’s disease and other neurodegenerative disorders.
 ApoE is involved in lipid transport, but the relation of lipid transport to synapse formation and Alzheimer’s disease remains unclear and is a focus of our work.
 Despite decades of work, APP’s physiological and pathological roles remain incompletely understood, but APP has also been implicated in synaptic functions.
 Elucidating how ApoE and APP function at the synapse physiologically and how ther role at the synapse relates to neurodegenerative disorders thus is another general focus of our work.